Autobiographical memory problems in alcohol rehab

 Depressed individuals and other clinical populations exhibit difficulty in recalling specific autobiographical memories, according to previous studies.
 (A “specific” memory refers to those about a single event lasting less than a day.)
 Typically this difficulty in recalling specific autobiographical memories is associated with poor psychological functioning, poor problem solving, and increased hopelessness.
-Researchers in London examined specific autobiographical memory function among individuals with alcohol use disorders (Whiteley et. al., 2009).
+Researchers in London examined specific issues among individuals with memory problems and alcohol use disorders (Whiteley et. al., 2009).

 The researchers recruited 26 detoxified dependent drinkers from an alcohol rehab program along with 29 non-dependent drinkers from the community.
 Measures included the Severity of Alcohol Dependence Questionnaire and the Autobiographical Memory Test, as well as measures of everyday memory performance, estimates of pre-morbid intelligence, and current symptoms of depression.

 The results showed that dependent drinkers produced significantly fewer specific autobiographical memories compared to non-dependent drinkers across 18 trials for each participant.
 Dependent drinkers were specific for first recalled memory for 50.8 percent of cues, compared to 76.2 percent for non-dependent drinkers, and dependent drinkers were slower at producing specific memories.
 Dependent drinkers also showed higher depression scores, but group differences in autobiographical memory remained after controlling for depression.

 Impact on Cognitive Functions